bzhang610/GoogleDoodle/README.md

 #### ConvLSTM
 For the Convolution LSTM model, it has 3 extra Conv1D layers.
 The first two each has 48 and 64 channels of size 5x1 filters.
 The third Conv1D layer has 96 channels of 3x1 filters.
 The 2 LSTM and 2 dense layers have same structures as in vanilla LSTM.

+The LSTM models were run in py3gym-gpu shell with tensorflow 1.4.0 and keras 2.1.5

 ## Performance